Martin Luther King Memorial, Washington D.C. © 2016 Robert R. Gerlits, All Rights Reserved.

 1) Observation: Our election systems do not accurately reflect voter intent.
 They are designed to produce distorted results, concentrate power in a wealthy elite, and exclude many or most of the electorate from decision making.

-Check out the Best Democracy discussion and news feed on Facebook.
+Check out the discussion and news feed on Best Democracy on Facebook.

 2) Understanding: Without understanding root causes and why issues persist, no solution(s) will successfully address the underlying issues.

 3) Remedies: Solutions are devised to specifically address known and anticipated issues.

 4) Attention: Support must be gathered by educating and motivating a critical mass of people.

 5) Action: Legislation must be passed to resolve the issue(s).